GST Advantages and Disadvantages

 For the Common Man – Items Expected to Get Costlier

-The following things/items are expected to become costlier under GST for the common man:
+The following things/items might become costlier under GST for the common man:

 - Mobile bills